 Amy Poehler: Now

 Amy's star has continued to rise ever since Mean Girls.
 Shortly after the film came out, she was made a coanchor on SNL's "Weekend Update" alongside Tina, and her presence on the show continued to increase.
-She left in 2010 to star in NBC's Parks and Recreation, which has been on for over five years.
-She and Tina have also won acclaim for hosting the 2013 and 2014 Golden Globes.
-The two will team up for the award show again in 2015.
+She left in 2010 to star in NBC's Parks and Recreation, which ended in 2015 after seven seasons.
+She and Tina have also won acclaim for hosting the 2013, 2014, and 2015 Golden Globes.

 Amanda Seyfried: Then

 Amanda Seyfried was a relative unknown when she landed the role of ditzy Karen in Mean Girls.
 However, Mark Waters, the director, recently revealed that Amanda almost won the role of Regina, which eventually went to Rachel McAdams .

 Amanda has had arguably the biggest career change since the film, starring in 2008's Mama Mia, 2010's Dear John, and, of course, 2012's Les Misérables.
 More recently, she joined the cast of the Twin Peaks reboot , and got engaged to Thomas Sadoski .

 Jonathan Bennett made us all swoon as hunky Aaron Samuels, Regina's on-again, off-again boyfriend and a guy who really looked sexy with his hair pushed back.

 Jonathan Bennett: Now